o3de/sig-build/rfcs/rfc-bld-20230302-1-3p-development.md

 $~$

 There's some cons however:
 *   Because the development package output is decentralized, we won't have a central "development" S3 bucket.
-This means a contributor will have to ensure that they add the Github packages URL for their fork to the the list of CDN urls to be pulled via cmake.
+    - *Mitigation:* This means a contributor will have to ensure that they add the Github packages URL for their fork to the the list of CDN urls to be pulled via cmake for iterative development.
 *   Github Actions uses a containerized infrastructure, with limited specs - something on the order of [2 CPUs with 7 GB RAM](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) with 19~30GB of SSD storage.
 Large packages like QT and Python may take hours to build.
-There may be ways to utilize Linux Foundation's hardware as "agents" (called self-hosted runners) for Github Actions if we need higher specs
+    - *Mitigation:* There may be ways to utilize Linux Foundation's hardware as "agents" (called self-hosted runners) for Github Actions if we need higher specs
 *   Support for versions of OS is on a ["window" of releases](https://github.com/actions/virtual-environments#available-environments).
-Some OS versions will fall out of support, which will have to be augmented by self-hosted runners
+Some OS versions will fall out of support.
+    - *Mitigation:* Older supported platforms will be augmented by self-hosted runners
 *   We're at the mercy of Github for any support and if Github itself goes down, then users pulling 3p from an installed version of O3DE may get blocked.
-A supplementary CDN hosting on [o3debinaries.org](http://o3debinaries.org) could be a potential backup.
+    - *Mitigation:* We will still use our current Cloudfront/S3 CDN on [o3debinaries.org](http://o3debinaries.org) as a backup, but other CDNs can be used as a potential mirror.
 This is controlled by the CDN list in [https://github.com/o3de/o3de/blob/development/cmake/3rdPartyPackages.cmake#L32](https://github.com/o3de/o3de/blob/development/cmake/3rdPartyPackages.cmake#L32)